PantomInach/SATExpander/README.md

 and_op1.evaluate()
 ```
 You can't chain any operator onto an `ExpressionOperator` and after an `OrOperator` only `OrOperator` and `ExpressionOperator` can be chained.
 Any operator can follow an `AndOperator`.
 This ensures that the resulting SAT formulation is in a conjunctive normal form (CNF).

+The `evaluate` function generates the CNF represented by a tuple of tuple of integers.
+Each interger represents a variable.
+If an integer is negative, then the variable is negated.
+Each line of the CNF is a tuple of integers representing the variables.